-You will usually be assigned a faculty advisor through your college dean or your major department chairperson.
+You will usually be assigned a faculty advisor through your college dean or your major/degree program unit administrator.
 Exploratory and Pre-Professional students will be advised through the Exploratory and Pre-Professional Advising Center, 127 Love Library South.
 If you are an undergraduate, your advisor's name appears on the Academics box towards the bottom of your MyRED Student Portal.
 If no advisor has been assigned, please contact your college dean's office, or your college's advising office.

-Any unwanted communication of a sexual nature, whether verbal, physical, written, or pictorial, which has the purpose or effect of intimidating the person receiving the communication, or any solicitation of sexual conduct of any nature when submission to or rejection of such contact is used as the basis for either implicitly or explicitly imposing favorable or adverse terms and conditions of academic standing constitutes sexual harassment and will not be condoned or tolerated.
+Any unwanted conduct of a sexual nature, whether verbal, physical, written, or pictorial, which has the purpose or effect of creating a hostile environment for the person subjected to the conduct, or any solicitation of sexual conduct of any nature when submission to or rejection of such contact is used as the basis for either implicitly or explicitly imposing favorable or adverse terms and conditions of academic standing constitutes sexual harassment and will not be condoned or tolerated.
+Moreover, sexual misconduct including stalking, dating or domestic violence and sexual assault is prohibited.

-Appropriate corrective action will be taken toward any student or employee who is found to have violated UNL's non-discrimination or sexual harassment policies.
-Further, UNL commits itself toward the assurance of non-retaliation toward the person suspecting or experiencing discrimination or sexual harassment.
+Appropriate corrective action will be taken toward any student or employee who is found to have violated UNL's non-discrimination, sexual harassment and/or sexual misconduct policies.
+Further, UNL commits itself toward the assurance of non-retaliation toward any person who reports harassment, sexual misconduct or discrimination or who participates in an investigation of such conduct.

-If you suspect or experience discrimination, sexual harassment, or retaliation toward yourself or others, please keep records of specifics and report the conduct.
+If you suspect or experience discrimination, sexual harassment, or retaliation toward yourself or others, please keep records or other evidence of specifics and report the conduct.

-If you do not feel comfortable telling the person to stop the behavior, or if the behavior does not cease once you have made the request that it do so, you may tell an administrator, professor or counselor.
-These individuals are then required to pass the information on to the people who can take corrective action.
+If you do not feel comfortable telling a person to stop inappropriate behavior, or if the behavior does not cease once you have made the request that it do so, you may tell seek assistance from an administrator, professor or counselor.
+Persons designated by the University as Responsible Employees are required to report sexual discrimination, harassment and misconduct reported to them.
+Other employees are encouraged to provide assistance and/or report.

-More information regarding discrimination, harassment and avenues available is posted on most bulletin boards in buildings throughout the UNL campus.
+More information regarding discrimination, harassment, and available reporting and resource options is posted on most bulletin boards in buildings throughout the UNL campus and on the University’s Title IX webpage.

 All students registered for classes at UNL have access to the University Health Center.
 The University encourages students to maintain adequate health insurance coverage throughout their enrollment at UNL.